 How do I book a session?

 A 50% deposit is required to secure your session date and time.
-The remaining balance is due upon delivery of your gallery.
+The remaining balance is due before delivery of your final photo gallery.

 What’s the deposit for?

 The deposit reserves your spot in my calendar and is applied toward your total session cost.
-Deposits account for the time I set aside exclusively for you.
+Deposits ensure your exclusive scheduling and are non-refundable except for unforeseen cases like camera failure or severe weather preventing the session.

 Do you charge a rush fee for last-minute bookings?

 Yes!
-Sessions booked with less than 72 hours’ notice incur a 25% rush fee to prioritize your project in my schedule.
+Sessions booked with less than 72 hours’ notice incur a 25% rush fee.

 What payment methods do you accept?